Saturday 12 March 2022

 ● Sleep abnormalities

-(see more detailed symptom list below as described by ME patients in the results of a survey by Greg Crowhurst)
+(please see the more detailed symptom range below as described by ME patients in the results of a survey by Greg Crowhurst, i.e., 'The potential symptoms in ME which are minimised by emphasis on “fatigue”)

 People with ME, in particular those with Severe ME are daily battered by a multiple, never-ending, overwhelming, symptom experience, an experience which is trivialised by the use of the word ‘Fatigue’.